cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 ### Element Handlers

-An element handler responds to any incoming element, when called by the `.on` function of an `HTMLRewriter` instance.
+An element handler responds to any incoming element, when attached using the `.on` function of an `HTMLRewriter` instance.
 The element handler should respond to `element`, `comments`, and `text`.
 The below example will process `div` elements with an `ElementHandler` class:

 ```js
 class ElementHandler {